-The primary objective of this course is to produce a well-researched, quality paper by applying the principles of and approaches in empirical scientific research (which you covered in DIPL 6310 and for which you have received a course grade of "C" or above) to actual research endeavors.
+The primary objective of the course is to produce a well-researched, quality paper by applying the principles and approaches in empirical scientific research (which you covered in DIPL 6310 and for which you have received a course grade of "C" or above) to actual research endeavors.
 That is, the primary objective is knowledge production on relevant topics in international relations.
 The secondary objective is critical consumption of existing knowledge on relevant topics in international relations.
-The latter pertains to understanding and critically analyzing studies conducted by other scholars, as it would be virtually impossible to write a quality paper without understanding the state of knowledge in a particular topic.
-As in any legitimate research endeavor, therefore, the course begins with the development of a well-conceived and well-developed research proposal (or research design) that will culminate in the production of a quality term paper.
-I understand that you have all submitted research proposal/design in fulfilment for the requirements in DIPL 6310; therefore, each student is expected to include, among other things, the following six items, both in the proposal and in the completed research paper:
+The latter pertains to understanding and critically analyzing studies conducted by scholars in a field of study, as it would be virtually impossible to write a quality paper without understanding the state of knowledge of a particular topic in that field of study.
+As in any legitimate research endeavor, therefore, the course begins with the development of a well-conceived and well-developed research proposal (or research design) that will culminate in the production of a well-researched quality paper.
+I understand that you have all submitted research proposal/design in fulfilment for the requirements in DIPL 6310; therefore, each student is expected to include, among other things, the following six items, both in the proposal (except for item #5) and in the completed research paper: